So, what exactly is a Little Free Garden?

 Your garden includes a placard that lets passerbyers know it is a Little Free Garden, but you may want to make some additional signage to help people understand.
 Some ideas: small wooden sign or painted rocks saying “I’m a Little Free Garden.
 Help Yourself!”

 What if someone messes with my Little Free Garden?
 Most passerbyers will not harm your little garden and will simply take and enjoy the fresh produce as it is intended.
-However, it is possible that someone might vandalize your little box in a small (i.e. pulling up a plant) or big way (tipping the box).
-There are a number of recommended strategies to prevent vandalism in community gardens that are similar to Little Free Gardens.
-These include:
+However, it is possible that someone might vandalize your garden in a small way (i.e. pulling up a plant) or big way (tipping the box).
+There are a few recommended strategies to prevent vandalism in community projects that are similar to Little Free Gardens:

 Neighborhood Engagement: Let your neighbors know what you’re doing and why you are doing it.
 If the neighborhood believes in the cause and the little garden’s potential, they will help you to make sure it stays safe.

-Street/Yard Lights: Having a light or light motion sensor near your garden can help to deter evening vandalism.
-Or if you have street lights, find a spot in your yard that is well lit by the light.
+Street/Yard Lights: Having a light or light motion sensor nearby can help to deter evening vandalism.
+If you have street lights, find a spot in your yard that is well lit by the light.

-- Sign: A sign can be helpful to let people know that while they are welcome to take and enjoy as much food as they like, to please be kind and respect the Little Garden.
+- Sign: A sign can be helpful to let people know that while they are welcome to take and enjoy as much food as they like, but to please be kind and respect the Little Free Garden.

 What if I move?

 If your garden is firmly planted and well-established in your neighborhood, you may consider leaving it for the next owners so the community can continue to enjoy local food (as long as they are willing to maintain the box as a free garden).
 Or you can certainly bring your Little Free Garden with you.
 It’s really your choice.

 I already have a garden I'd like to share with my community.
 Can I make it a Little Free Garden?

 Absolutely!
 The requirements for a garden to be a Little Free Garden are simple:

 - that you place the garden in a space accessible to others

 - the garden is contained (i.e. raised-bed or other container)